Azure/azure-sdk-for-java/sdk/communication/azure-communication-chat/README.md

 #### Remove participant

-Use `removeParticipant` method to remove a participant from the chat thread identified by chatThreadId.
+Use `removeParticipant` method to remove a participant from the chat thread.
 `identifier` is the CommunicationIdentifier you've created.

 <!-- embedme ./src/samples/java/com/azure/communication/chat/ReadmeSamples.java#L251-L251 -->